talum/talum.github.io/source/_posts/2015-10-31-overlaps-or-hhow-ruby-knows-me-better-than-i-know-myself.markdown

 #=> true
 ```

-Code Snippet from Our Solution
+Code Snippet from Our Solution:

 ```ruby
 def available?